lk-geimfari/mimesis/docs/locales.rst

 Locales
 =======

-The Mimesis supports multiple locales.
+Mimesis supports multiple locales.
 This means that you can generate data in different languages and for different countries.

 The default locale for all providers is English (United States) (``Locale.EN``).

-You have to import :class:`~mimesis.enums.Locale` object first, like this:
+You have to import the :class:`~mimesis.enums.Locale` object first, like this:

 .. code-block:: python

     from mimesis.locales import Locale

-Now you can specify a locale when creating providers and they will return data that is appropriate for the language or country associated with that locale:
+Now you can specify a locale when creating providers, and they will return data that is appropriate for the language or country associated with that locale:

 .. code-block:: python